Last Updated: July 21, 2024

 Early Life

-Kurzweil was born on February 12, 1948 in New York City to secular Jewish parents who had emigrated from Austria just before the onset of World War II.
-His father was a concert pianist, conductor, and music educator while his mother was a visual artist.
-He grew up with his sister, Enid.
+Ray Kurzweil was born on February 12, 1948, in New York City.
+He is the son of secular Jewish parents who emigrated from Austria just before the onset of World War II.
+His father was a concert pianist, conductor, and music educator, while his mother was a visual artist.
+Ray grew up with his sister, Enid.
 He attended NYC Public Education Kingsbury Elementary School PS 188.
-He attended a Unitarian Universalism church during in upbringing, which exposed him to a diversity of religious faiths.
+During his upbringing, he attended a Unitarian Universalism church, which exposed him to a diversity of religious faiths.

 By the age of five, Kurzweil had decided he wanted to be an inventor.
 He was an avid reader as a youth and was also very interested in science.
 He started working with computers at the age of 12, a time at which there were only a dozen computers in the entire state of New York.
 At the age of 15, he wrote his first computer program.
 He attended Martin Van Buren High School.
 During class, he often pretended to be involved while really working on his own projects.
-While a teenager, he won a number of science and invention related contests.
+As a teenager, Ray won a number of science and invention-related contests.
 His submission of his first computer program to the Westinghouse Talent Search resulted in him being one of its national winners.
-After high school, he attended MIT where he studied with Marvin Minsky.
+After high school, he attended MIT, where he studied with Marvin Minsky.
 He obtained his bachelor's degree in computer science and literature in 1970.

 Career

-After finishing his degree, Kurzweil founded Kurzweil Computer Products, Inc and led the development of the first omni-font optical character recognition system, which was capable of recognizing text written in any normal font.
+After finishing his degree, Ray founded Kurzweil Computer Products, Inc. and led the development of the first omni-font optical character recognition system, which was capable of recognizing text written in any normal font.
 His next major business venture began in 1978 when the company began selling a commercial version of the optical character recognition computer program.
 LexisNexis was one of the first customers and bought the program to upload legal documents into its newly-formed online legal database.
-Kurzweil then sold Kurzweil Computer Products to Xerox and worked as a consultant for Xerox until 1995.
+Ray then sold Kurzweil Computer Products to Xerox and worked as a consultant for Xerox until 1995.

 Larry Busacca/Getty Images

-In 1999, Kurzweil created a hedge fund called FatKat which began trading in 2006.
+In 1999, Kurzweil created a hedge fund called FatKat, which began trading in 2006.
 The hedge fund uses artificial intelligence investment software that recognizes patterns in currency fluctuations and stock-ownership trends.
-In 2005, he introduced a new invention, the Kurzweil National Federation of the Blind Reader, a devise designed to help blind people by reading written text aloud.
+In 2005, he introduced a new invention, the Kurzweil National Federation of the Blind Reader, a device designed to help blind people by reading written text aloud.

-In December of 2012, Kurzweil was hired by Google in a full-time position to assist in projects related to machine learning and language processing.
+In December 2012, Kurzweil was hired by Google in a full-time position to assist in projects related to machine learning and language processing.
 He later joined the Alcor Life Extension Foundation, a cryonics company.
-Kurzweil plans to be perfused with cryoprotectants, vitrified in liquid nitrogen and stored in an Alcor facility in the event of his death in hope that future medical technology will be able to repair his tissues and revive him.
+Ray plans to be perfused with cryoprotectants, vitrified in liquid nitrogen, and stored in an Alcor facility in the event of his death in the hope that future medical technology will be able to repair his tissues and revive him.

 Personal Life

 Kurzwiel married Sonya Rosenwald in 1975.
-Together, they have had two children together.
-His wife works as a psychologist in Massachusetts.
-She has also published several papers on the topic of psychology.
-His son, Ethan, went on to become a venture capitalist, while his daughter Amy, became a cartoonist.
+They have welcomed two children together.
+His wife works as a psychologist in Massachusetts, and she has published several papers on the topic of psychology.
+His son, Ethan, went on to become a venture capitalist, while his daughter, Amy, became a cartoonist.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.